-For CAC Grant Recipients Prior to 2016 Your organization's mission is Primarily Arts or Cultural NOT Primarily Arts or Cultural Documentation of public arts/cultural programs conducted within the last two years.
-Up to two examples, such as marketing materials or dated photos. ✓ ✓ Income and expense statements for all public arts/cultural programs from your 2016 fiscal year.
-(Word, Excel & PDF documents are acceptable.) ✓ FY 2016 Financial Document ■ Organizational Budget Expenses \$750,000 or more: Independently certified financial audit ■ Organizational Budget Expenses \$749,999 or less: Independently certified financial audit or review OR IRS Form 990, Form 990-EZ or Form 990-PF ~ √
+Financial documentation required based on past CAC funding For 2017 or 2018 CAC Grant Recipients For CAC Grant Recipients Prior to 2017 Documentation of public arts/cultural programs conducted within the last two years.
+Up to two examples, such as marketing materials or dated photos. ✓ DataArts Cultural Data Profile Funder Report For fiscal years 2016 and 2017 1 √ FY 2017 Financial Document Organizational Budget Expenses \$750,000 or more: Independently certified financial audit Organizational Budget Expenses \$749,999 or less: Independently certified financial audit or review OR IRS Form 990, Form 990-EZ or Form 990-PF ~ √